jberesford-fe/tiDML/README.md

-# tiDML

 <!-- badges: start -->
 <!-- badges: end -->

+# tiDML

-The goal of tiDML is to ...
+The goal of tiDML is twofold:
+1. Provide an ultra user-friendly way of implementing Double Machine Learning (DML) models in R, only defining the data and the model (random forest, glm or ...).
+All parameters default to sensible values and this can be used as a first pass to answer "do my OLS results change materially if I switch to DML".

 ## Installation

-You can install the development version of tiDML from [GitHub](https://github.com/) with:
+You can install the development version of tiDML from [GitHub](https://github.com/) via `pak`, `pacman` or `remotes`:

 ``` r
 # Using pak